-Credit cards and debit cards are becoming as a way of life when it comes to spending and keeping track of finances.
-It is directly connected to your personal finances however you look at it.
+Credit cards and debit cards are becoming a way of life when spending and keeping track of finances.
+It has a direct connection to your personal finances.
+However, you look at it.

-Do not let panic grab into your senses.
-Take these steps to limit potential damage and protect your finances from looming risks.
+Do not let panic grab your senses.
+Instead, take these steps to limit potential damage and protect your finances from looming risks.

 Consider the first possibility before anything else.

-Take out everything out from your bag, turn it upside-down and inside-out if you must.
-It is possible that you card is just stuck in the inner layers of your bag.
+Take out everything from your bag, turn it upside-down and inside-out if you must.
+Your card may be just in between in the inner layers of your bag.

 If it’s not the case, retrace your steps to revisit the places where you could have dropped or misplaced your card.